Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cuộc cách mạng Robot hợp tác: Tương lai của nhà máy thông minh - 1

-“The big difference is that traditional automation is a one-size-fits-all solution for one application,” says Teradyne Robotics’ Ujjwal Kumar.
-“The new generation of AI-enabled robots has standard products that serve multiple applications.
-You can deploy them to multiple applications through software and some end-to-end tooling differences.”
+Ujjwal Kumar from Teradyne Robotics shared: “The big difference is that traditional automation is a perfect solution made specifically for one application.
+The new generation of AI-integrated robots has standard products that serve a wide range of applications.
+You can deploy them for many applications through software and some differences in end-user tools.”

-This means that instead of needing 100,000 different configurations like previous technology, Universal Robots now only needs 6 configurations to serve 100,000 collaborative robot installations worldwide.
+This means that instead of needing 100,000 different configurations like the previous technology, Universal Robots now only needs 6 configurations to serve 100,000 collaborative robot installations worldwide.

-AI - The Soul of the New Generation of Robots
+AI - The soul of the new generation of robots

 Cuộc cách mạng Robot hợp tác: Tương lai của nhà máy thông minh - 2

-And only when they can do all three of those things do you really have a multi-purpose robot.
-For the last 30 years, we've been working on the "go anywhere" part, and we've gotten pretty good at it.
-Now, our robots can go almost anywhere a human can.”
+And only when they can do all three of those things do you really have a versatile robot.
+For the last 30 years, we've been working on the "go anywhere" part, and we've become pretty good at that.
+Now, our robots can go almost anywhere humans can.”

 Cuộc cách mạng Robot hợp tác: Tương lai của nhà máy thông minh - 3